mj-will/nessai/docs/reparameterisations.rst

 Method 2: specific parameterisation
 ************************************

-This methods allows for use of the all the reparameterisations included in nessai.
+This methods allows for use of the all the reparameterisations included in ``nessai``.
 However it requires parameters to be configured individually.
 All the reparameterisations are configure using the keyword argument `reparameterisations` which is an instance of :code:`dict`.

 When using this method reparameterisations are added to the proposal method based on the dictionary.
 Each entry in the reparameterisations dictionary is interpreted and add to the combined reparameterisation that is applied to all parameters.
 These the following key-value pairs are understood: